Why Do Netflix Originals Sometimes Leave Netflix?

 Intro:

-Note: This guide explains general licensing and rights principles that commonly affect availability in both the UK and the USA.
-Specific titles (and removal dates) can vary by region because rights are sold and renewed territory-by-territory.
+Note: This guide explains general licensing and rights principles that commonly affect Netflix availability in both the UK and the US.
+Specific titles, seasons, downloads, audio options, and removal dates can vary by country because rights are often sold, renewed, or restricted territory by territory.
+Netflix also says its catalogue varies by region and can change over time.

 01 The "Original" Illusion